 Paul goes on to stress the power of the enemy we are wrestling against when he describes them in v.
 12 as “rulers…authorities…and cosmic powers over this present darkness.”

-In modern scholarship there is much debate as to whom Paul is exactly referring to in this specific passagePaul’s objective is to get his readers to feel the weight of the battle that is being waged and the power of the enemy that is scheming to destroy our lives.
+In modern scholarship there is much debate as to whom Paul is exactly referring to in this specific passage but it is clear that Paul’s objective is to get his readers to feel the weight of the battle that is being waged and the power of the enemy that is scheming to destroy our lives.

 I like what NT scholar Peter O’Brien says about this passage and the forces listed: